jagregory/abrash-black-book/src/chapter-03.md

 Finally, please note that the *precision* Zen timer works perfectly well on both PS/2 and non-PS/2 computers.
-The PS/2 and 8253 considerations we've just discussed apply *only* to the longZen timer.
+The PS/2 and 8253 considerations we've just discussed apply *only* to the long-period Zen timer.

 ### Example Use of the Long-Period Zen Timer